Blake-D/12-tone-matrix-player/README.md

 Long story short: 12-tone music is an overly-complicated style of music that maybe a handful of people in the world actually enjoy.
 But I am one of those people.

 I also compose 12-tone music at a prolific rate.
 So 12-tone matrices are a tool I rely on quite heavily.
-While there are a few web-based 12-tone matrix calculators that I am aware of, they all lack an important feature: none of them produce an audible version of the row.
+While there are a few web-based 12-tone matrix calculators that I am aware of, they all lack an important feature: none of them let you hear the row you've decided on.
 So I made one that does.

 Hence: